Kadena-ISS/smart-contracts/docs/Verify-spv.md

 ### Solidity behavior: Process

 `process` function performs multiple checks on the function arguments, forwards those arguments to be checked by ISM, and then it is handled by the recipient.
-Key part here is the ISM verification.
-Here is provided a modified version of Hyperlane verify function.
+The key part here is the ISM verification.
+Here is a modified version of the Hyperlane verify function.

 ```=solidity
 function verify(bytes calldata _metadata, bytes calldata _message, address[] memory _validators, uint8 _threshold)